timmckague/timandvictoria/src/pages/blog/2019-04-04-learn-how-not-to-use-doors-in-seville.md

 I open up the outermost wooden door and close it behind me.

-I then take two steps towards door number two, a gated door just six feet after the first door.
+I then take two steps towards door number two, a gate just six feet after the first door.
 As I approach the gate I raise my hand upwards to the keyhole and simultaneously the keys fly out of my hand, through the gate, and proceed to slide away from me on the tile floor.

 The keys are now sitting on the other side of the locked gate, many feet away, out of arm’s reach.